marwai/ci-start-code/README.md

 - copy the key to specific key on github repository in settings, deploy keys
 - paste the filename.pub

-### It is essential and best practice to write desciptive names i.e shahr
+### It is essential and best practice to write descriptive names i.e shahr
 - Now the secured public key form local system which has been copied to our cloud/GitHub

+Differnce between deployment and automated delivery
+deployment is done automatically used delivery